 - Limited specialty benefits

-6. Beneful Kitchen Creations Wet Dog Food Variety Pack
+6. Beneful Kitchen Creations Wet Food Variety Pack

-- No artificial colors or flavors: Focuses on wholesome ingredients
+- No Artificial Colors or Flavors: Focuses on natural taste

 Buying Guide: How to Choose the Best Dog Food